irinaB11/anamorphicRayTracer/RayTracer2/README.md

 This framework is inspired by and uses (some) code of the ray tracer framework of Bert Freudenberg which unfortunately is no longer available.

+This framework was modified since its original use in the course "Computer Graphics" taught at the University of Groningen.
+The input for the framework consists of a .json file and an .obj file.
+The framework outputs an .obj file.

 ## Compiling the code

 We provided a [CMakeLists.txt](CMakeLists.txt) file to be used with `CMake`.